Home | Blog | 22 Ways to Add More Value to Your eCommerce Site

-Sometimes, visitors just want to browse your site and are not ready for an immediate purchase.
-Instead of giving them only one option of adding items to a cart that eventually gets abandoned, you could create an “Add-to Wishlist” option.
+Sometimes, visitors just want to browse your site and are not ready for immediate purchase.
+Instead of giving them only one option of adding items to a cart that eventually gets abandoned, you could create an “Add to Wishlist” option.
 This will accurately reflect your cart checkout rates to focus purely on shoppers and not browsers.

 If your wish list is integrated with email, you could also kindly remind visitors of their wishlist, and even send them content related to the products they were looking at.

 Testimonials are an excellent way to provide personalized social proof, but they are only utilized for larger purchase products or services.
 However, this shouldn’t exclude merchants with less expensive goods from showcasing some sort of testimonial system.
 There are ways to integrate a feed of positive Tweets, Instagram posts, Pinterest pins, Facebook posts, and Tumblr posts to rotate on your homepage or as a slider on every page.

 If your site has multiple products with multiple variations, inserting an honest internal review and rating system could be extremely helpful for visitors to make a decision.
 It is critical to allow customers to leave honest reviews because it builds an atmosphere of transparency and credibility on your site.
 The feedback from a bad review can be very enlightening market feedback, and it also allows you to open dialogue with customers to right any wrongs in their shopping experiences.

 A great example of an online retailer utilizing this strategy is Revolve Clothing.
 Revolve is an apparel company that sells designer handbags, clothing, and accessories.
 On their homepage, they have a link to a gallery of customer-curated posts featuring their products on Instagram.